git/git.github.io/General-Microproject-Information.md

 me", for example, doesn't tell us much, and doesn't give us any idea about how we could help you.

+## Why it's better to introduce yourself by directly emailing the mailing list

+We understand that some people are a bit shy or reluctant to email the mailing list directly and interact with people there, but that's something that is required to contribute to Git.
+So you will have to do it at one point anyway.

+Also please understand that there are often a significant number of people interested in participating in programs like GSoC or Outreachy, and mentors prefer to answer questions once and for all on the mailing list instead of many times privately to everyone interested in participating.

+Emailing mentors privately will not give you any advantage.
+On the contrary it might just signal potential mentors that you are not very willing to interact with the mailing list.
+It will also increase the workload of mentors for possibly no good reason which is not something they like.

 ## Some conventions and tips

 It can be intimidating to introduce yourself or send your first patch